ehtashamtoor/ehtashamtoor/README.md

 This is Ehtasham Toor, A Software Engineer from PAKISTAN.

-Don't got time to read all this stuff. 😒 No issue have a look on my live portfolio here:
+Don't got time to read all this stuff. 😒 No issue have a look on my live portfolio here:<br/>
 [https://ehtashamportfolio.netlify.app/](https://ehtasham-portfolio.vercel.app/)

 <p align="center">I have a great experience as a MERN Stack Developer.
 Working efficiently with Mongodb, Nodejs, Nestjs, Express, React, Nextjs, TailwindCSS, MaterialUI, Bootstrap etc. </p>